dtelaroli/vraptor-cditest/README.md

 vraptor-cditest
 ===============

-Projet of tests for Vraptor4 with CDI
+Testing API for Vraptor4 with CDI

 ### Dependencies

-This project is an wrap of [this project](http://jglue.org/cdi-unit-user-guide/).
+This project is a wrap of [this project](http://jglue.org/cdi-unit-user-guide/).
 All features can be used.

-#### Adding the CdiTest to your project
+#### Adding the CdiTest for your project

 ```
 <dependency>